 JNU protest: FIR against students for wrongful restraint

-NEW DELHI: The Delhi Police today registered two FIRs against students of the Jawaharlal Nehru University here, a day after they gheraoed the administration block and restricted two senior officials from leaving the building for hours.
+NEW DELHI: The Delhi Police has registered two FIRs against students of Jawaharlal Nehru University here, a day after they gheraoed the administration block and restricted two senior officials from leaving the building for hours.

-Peeved over not being able to meet the Vice Chancellor to discuss issues related to the compulsory attendance order, some students had yesterday conducted a gherao of the JNU's administration block.
+Peeved over not being able to meet the Vice-Chancellor to discuss issues related to the compulsory attendance order, some students had on Thursday gheraoed the JNU's administration block.

-Two FIRs have been registered against the JNU students for wrongful restraint of two rectors in the administration block yesterday, a senior police officer said.
+Two FIRs have been registered against the JNU students for wrongful restraint of two rectors in the administration block yesterday, a senior police officer said yesterday.

 "Based on two separate complaints filed by the officials, two FIRs have been registered with the Vasant Kunj North Police Station," the police officer said.